Can Quantum Particles Cross a Horizon?: Klein-Gordon equation in Schwarzschild spacetime

-i.e. the probability for particles to cross the horizon is tend to zero and the infalling particles are absorbed by a BH or can be reflected from its horizon \cite{Gog-Pan}.
-In this case the information about quantum particles does not disappears for a distant observes, what can solve the BH information paradox.
+i.e. the probability for particles to cross the horizon is tends to zero and the infalling particles are absorbed by a BH or can be reflected from its horizon \cite{Gog-Pan}.
+In this case the information about quantum particles does not disappear for a distance observer, which can solve the BH information paradox \cite{Mar}.

 Now let us look for the solution to (\ref{R(f)}) for the regular boundary condition (\ref{R->0}), using the method of Frobenius:

 where $a_{i}$ are some constants.
 The equation (\ref{R(f)}) reduces to the algebraic system for the coefficients of $f^i$, which will be satisfied when the coefficients of each $f^i$ becomes zero.
 The first equation of this system ($i = 1$),